lean2708/fe-adam-store/CONTRIBUTING.md

 Our repository has two main branches with an infinite lifetime:

 - `main`: This branch contains production-ready code.
 It is always stable and deployable.
 Direct commits to `main` are strictly forbidden.
 - `develop`: This is the primary development branch where all completed features and bugfixes are merged.
-It reflects the latest delivered development changes for the next release.
+- `qa`: This branch contains features that are ready for testing.
+It is deployed to the QA environment.

 ## Branching Strategy